vutran1710/KafkaOffShore/README.md

 4. Docker

 #### Proceed:

-Basicall, run Make setup to install all dependencies and dockerization of all services
+Basicall, run Make setup to install all dependencies and creating a docker network
 ``` shell
 $ make setup
 ```